Seibu Shinjuku Line

-The Seibu Shinjuku Line (西武新宿線, Seibu-Shinjuku-sen) is a Japanese railway line owned by the private railway operator Seibu Railway, connecting Seibu Shinjuku Station in Shinjuku, Tokyo with Hon-Kawagoe Station in Kawagoe, Saitama.
+The Shinjuku Line (新宿線, Shinjuku-sen) is a Japanese railway line owned by the private railway operator Seibu Railway, connecting Seibu Shinjuku Station in Shinjuku, Tokyo with Hon-Kawagoe Station in Kawagoe, Saitama.

 The Shinjuku Line is one of two main lines of the Seibu Railway system along with the Ikebukuro Line.
 The two main lines cross at Tokorozawa Station in Tokorozawa, Saitama.
 The line serves the western suburbs of Tokyo, connecting them to Shinjuku and other areas of downtown Tokyo.